codefellows/portland-201d3/class13_wed/README.md

 ## Code Review

 ### Code review objectives
-1. Chart.js &amp
+1. How Chart.js is used
-2. Logic, including callback for "More Votes"
+2. JS logic in the "More Votes" click handler

 ### Paired Review
-BusMall Lab 12
+BusMall Lab 12 (Tue / Chart.js)

 ---
 ## Lecture